RealAlexandreAI/io-sankey/README.md

 - [x] Basic feature
 - [ ] Enhance Doc & test cases
 - [ ] More functions like sprig
+- [ ] Guiding IO structuring, similar to Outlines from dottxt

 See the [open issues](https://github.com/RealAlexandreAI/io-sankey/issues) for a full list of proposed features (and known issues).